openbmc/phosphor-debug-collector/README.md

 Phosphor Debug Collector provides mechanisms to collect various log files and system parameters.
 Used to troubleshoot problems in OpenBMC based systems.

+One such mechanism is [dreport](tools/dreport.d/README.md), a script that collects debug data and packages it into an archive file.

 ## To Build
 To build this package with meson, do the following steps:
 ```